cgvaghela/lara-blessing/readme.md

 	Listing falgged Request , which is abused by user from user side

 	Red Button: For Remove rquest
-		If Admin realise that Requester is wrong than click Red button for Remove Request .After clicking that button Remove that request from active request List.
+		If Admin realise that Requester is wrong than click Red button for Remove Request.
+		After clicking that button Remove that request from active request List.

 	Sky blue button: For Clear Flag
-		If Admin realise that Requester is not wrong than click Sky blue button for clear flag  .After clicking that button only clear flag report.
+		If Admin realise that Requester is not wrong than click Sky blue button for clear flag.
+		After clicking that button only clear flag report.

 	Green button: For Banned Requester
 		If Admin realise that Requester is wrong and also admin want to banned requester, click that button and banned that requestor.